Head Out to Newly Reopened Midwest Attractions

 • The Mark Twain Boyhood Home and Museum in Hannibal, Missouri, reopened May 18.

-• The Missouri State Penitentiary will reopen for tours June 1.
+• The Missouri State Penitentiary reopened for tours June 1.

 • In North Dakota, interpretive centers and buildings at most state historic sites opened May 23, except for the Ronald Reagan Minuteman Missile State Historic Site, which opens June 15.
 Also in North Dakota, the Fargo Air Museum reopened May 5.